alexeilebedev/openacr/README.md

 Strings can be length-suffixed (Rpascal), left-padded or right-padded.
 For padded strings, the string value is calculated by discarding the pad characters from the edge.
 Any smallstr is castable to strptr.

-### Tary: Flat array of records

-*UNDER CONSTRUCTION*.

-Tary is a dynamically allocated resizable array of values.
-A single block of memory is used for all elements, so taking the address of a Tary element is not allowed.
-Records allocated with Tary cannot be cross-referenced.
-ByteAry and cstring use Tary as the underlying type.
-When growing a full Tary (such as from Reserve or Alloc functions), the size is always at least doubled.

 ### Thash: hash table